AugmentedDesignLab/RoadSignsMarkings/README.md

-![Yield sign variations dirt level](Examples/Yield%20Dirt%20Level%20Row.png) Adjusting the parameters of “dirt level” on the Yield texture; from left to right: 0, 0.5, 1
+![Yield sign variations dirt level](Examples/Yield%20Dirt%20Level%20Row.png) Adjusting the parameters of **dirt level** on the Yield texture; from left to right: 0, 0.5, 1

 **Do Not Enter**